 The step failed to complete successfully.

-When the step finishes running, its output is stored and can be used to determine the path the workflow follows or be used as inputs for other steps throughout the workflow.
-The following table lists the step's stored output:
+When the step is completed, its output value is stored and can be used to determine the path the workflow follows or be used as inputs for other steps throughout the workflow.
+The following table shows the step's output value:

-All of the output values received from the geoprocessing service when the step was run.
+Returns all output values received from the geoprocessing service.